 For the many companies that process credit card payments, 2008 may shape up to be another year involving intense enterprise compliance efforts.
-To force more security into payment application development procedures, the Payment Card Industry Security Standards Council is in the process of adding a new provision to the PCI Data Security Standard (DSS),
+To force more security into payment application development procedures, the Payment Card Industry Security Standards Council is in the process of adding a new provision to the PCI Data Security Standard (DSS), one based on Visa's Payment Application Best Practices (PABP).
+Visa's guidelines, however, should not come as a surprise to any company.

 First introduced by Visa in 2005, the best practices spell out how payment application developers -- and their applications -- can meet the requirements of the PCI DSS.
 The PABP was moved front and center late last year by Visa's initiative to mandate compliance with its application best practices.
 The PCI Security Standards Council quickly endorsed the move.
 Soon, Visa's PABP controls will be anointed by the council as the Payment Application Data Security Standard (PA-DSS).